kenspirit/tasting-javascript-exercise/README.md

 Github issues can be used to achieve them.

-## How to submit your questions through Github issue.
+## How to submit your questions through Github issue

 ### Click on `Issues` tab